OctopusDeploy/docs/docs/security/outbound-requests/telemetry.md

 position: 25
 ---

-By default, telemetry reporting is enabled.
+Telemetry reporting is enabled by default.
 We use the data we receive to inform our decisions and to help us make a better product.
 You can opt-out of sending telemetry by navigating to **{{Configuration,Telemetry}}** in Octopus.

 When the "Telemetry Reporting" option is enabled, Octopus will make a HTTPS request, this request includes: